Heart Attack Canyon - track notes

 See Newnes Plateau & South Wolgan Fire Trails for information on how to drive to the starting point.

-From the locked gate at the start of the Deanes Lookout track at the locked gate at AMG462141 (Rock Hill), follow the fire trail N for about 1.8km to a junction.
+From the locked gate for the Deanes Lookout Trail at MGA463143 (AMG462141, Rock Hill), follow the fire trail N for about 1.8km to a junction.
 Turn right on to rough fire trail crossed by many logs and fallen trees.
-Follow this for 2.2km to another junction at AMG466178 (Mount Morgan).
-Head NE along this fire trail.
-Despite what the Mount Morgan map says, the fire trail actually heads E and then SE from Murrays Mount at AMG471184, and not N. Follow the trail to the end and then make your way down into the creek, possibly with an abseil.
+Follow this for 2.2km to another junction at MGA467180 (AMG466178, Mount Morgan).
+Head NE along the fire trail to the right, which passes a small hill called Murrays Mount at MGA472186 (AMG471184).
+This area is basalt and was the site of an old farm.
+Continue along the trail E and then SE to the end, and then make your way down into the creek, possibly with an abseil.

-An alternative route leaves the fire trail at a large log about 300m past Murrays Mount, and heads N along a ridge, E down to a saddle and up to a hill, before heading down the creek that joins Heart Attack Brook at AMG485186.
-On the right of the creek you can do a 40m abseil down the main cliffline.
+An alternative route leaves the fire trail at a clearing and bend in the track about 300m past Murrays Mount, and heads N along a ridge, E down to a saddle and up to a hill, before heading down the creek that joins Heart Attack Brook at MGA486188 (AMG485186).
+On the right of the creek you can do a 40m abseil down the main cliff line.
 50m+ ropes are recommended to get enough angle on the pull down.
 Because of the length of the abseil, most parties will probably find this slower.

 Either way, head down the creek to the start of the canyon.